-Table 64: Summary of Capital Improvement Funding Sources
+Table 6-4: Summary of Capital Improvement Funding Sources

-Funding Source34 Revenue Source Restricted Uses Maintenance of Effort (MOF) or Local Match?
+Funding Source 34 Revenue Source Restricted Uses Maintenance of Effort (MOE) or Local Match?
 General Fund General taxes and fees Unrestricted No Measure M Traffic Relief Act for Sonoma County County-wide 1/4 cent sales tax for transportation.
 Ends in Maintenance of local streets and roads Yes, MOE.
 6.33% of local fund expenditures must be for transportation purposes.
 City is Gas Taxes Revenue allocated by the State Any street or road purpose.
-It is best No Road Maintenance and Rehabilitation Account (RMRA): Senate Bill [SR) 1 Revenue allocated by the State Road maintenance and rehabilitation, safety projects, "complete street" components, and traffic control devices Yes, MOE.
+It is best practice to focus on maintenance and rehabilitation costs only.
+No Road Maintenance and Rehabilitation Account (RMRA): Senate Bill [SR) 1 Revenue allocated by the State Road maintenance and rehabilitation, safety projects, "complete street" components, and traffic control devices Yes, MOE.
 Must spend at least \$250,663 of General Fund annually for street, road, and highway purposes.
 City is not proposing to meet the MOE in Water Fund City water customers Water system operations, No Community Development Block Grant (CDBG) Federal Housing and Urban Development ADA Self-Evaluation, Transition Plan, and Yes, local match of \$20,000 of General Fund.

 Proposition 68: California Parks, Environment, and Water Bond Per Capita Grant Program Local park rehabilitation, creation, and improvement Yes, MOE.
-Generally, the City is required to not reduce the amount of funding otherwise available to be spent on parks based on the past three fiscal

-Sonoma County Parks Improvement, Water Quality County-wide 1/8 cent sales tax for parks Parks related maintenance and projects Yes, MOE.
-Quimby Act Funds Development fees for park improvements New and rehabilitation of existing parks and No. Fees must be returned if not "committed" within 5
+Generally, the City is required to not reduce the amount of funding otherwise available to be spent on parks based on the past three fiscal Sonoma County Parks Improvement, Water Quality County-wide 1/8 cent sales tax for parks Parks related maintenance and projects Yes, MOE.
+Quimby Act Funds Development fees for park improvements New and rehabilitation of existing parks and recreational facilities No. Fees must be returned if not "committed" within 5 years.

-6.4.Long-Term Liabilities - Employee Retirement Benefits
+6.4.
+Long-Term Liabilities - Employee Retirement Benefits